 - In Mapping variables, click + Add a new variable on the right.

 The mapping variable creation screen displays.

-- Enter a Display label and Name.
+- Enter a Display label and Technical name.

 • Display label: The business name of the variable, as displayed in Qualifio.
 The display label can have spaces.
-E.g. 'Dog name'
+E.g. "Dog name"

 - From the drop-down list, select the type of variable to create.
 The following options are available: